Nikkydee/Giftshop_Team_Webdriver/README.md

 Eye for details to detect defects,quality bug reporting skills.

 Defect Life cycle
-*Reproduce the defect
+-Reproduce the defect
-*Assign the defect a priority and severity
+-Assign the defect a priority and severity
-*Assign the defect to the development team
+-Assign the defect to the development team
-*Retest the defect when fixed
+-Retest the defect when fixed
-*Close the defect
+-Close the defect

 Types of Testing
 Manual Testing: process of testing an application to ensure it meets specified requirement.
 Acceptance Testing:is a test conducted whether to accept or reject a software application.
 System End-to-End Testing: Is the testing of software application to uncover defects.
 Functional Testing: This is testing the functional areas in an application.
 Performance Testing: is testing an application to ensure that it performs as expected.

 Behaviour Driven Development using Gherkins